shividhar/Georgify/README.md

 * Unzip file and restart Sublime

 ## Pipeline
-* Add to quick access menue
+* Add to quick access menu
 * Add syntax highlighting (build)

+## Disclaimer
+* All the code in the current view is sent to a remote web end-point to be verified

 ![Screenshot](https://github.com/shividhar/Georgify/blob/master/screenshot.png?raw=true)